The Hard Truth Every Founder or Startup Employee Needs to Know about Money

 Maybe you want to spend half of your time working and the other half volunteering at the local YMCA teaching kids how to widdle wood.

-For me, I want to own what I do and have the luxury of choosing what I do with my time – ideally traveling with family, working on passion projects and playing basketball against other washed up dudes still holding on to the dream.
+For me, I want to own what I do and have the luxury of choosing what I do with my time – ideally traveling with family, working on passion projects and playing basketball against other washed up dudes whenever I want.

 The real question for me is this: How much do you need to support the lifestyle you want?